-An oligopoly and a monopoly are economic market structures that are characterized by the existence of an imperfect competition.
+An oligopoly and a monopoly are economic market structures that are characterized by the existence of imperfect competition.
 A monopoly is a market that consists of a single firm which produces goods that have no close substitutes.
-Often, this market has many barriers to entry of other firms.
+Often, this market has many barriers to entry.
 An oligopoly market consists of a small number of firms that are relatively large firms which produce products that are similar but slightly different.
 Under oligopolies, there also exist some barriers to entry of other enterprises into the business.

 Characteristics of a Monopoly

 - A monopoly is a profit maximizer.

 - There are very high barriers to entry for other firms.